pmcelhaney/counterfact/docs/usage.md

 - Use Counterfact in your automated tests
 - Record API calls while testing the front end manually and reuse those calls in automated tests (ala [Playwright](https://playwright.dev/))
 - Use [HAR](https://toolbox.googleapps.com/apps/har_analyzer/) files to recreate scenarios / bugs encountered by real users
-- Migration scripts to seed the server with test data or get it into a particular state
+- Migration scripts to seed the server with test data or get it into a particular state, ala [Playwright](https://playwright.dev/).
-- Toggle individual endpoints between fake and real APIs via a GUI
+- Toggle between fake and real APIs, either the whole server or individual routes, at runtime, with a GUI

+Please send feedback / questions to pmcelhaney@gmail.com or [create a new issue](https://github.com/pmcelhaney/counterfact/issues/new).

 And yes, contributions are welcome!
 An easy way to start is by [creating a CONTRIBUTING.md file](https://github.com/pmcelhaney/counterfact/issues/110). ;-)

-Please send feedback / questions to pmcelhaney@gmail.com or [create a new issue](https://github.com/pmcelhaney/counterfact/issues/new).